mquinson/po4a/CONTRIBUTING.md

 if you did not read it yet.

-Several binaries are built around these TransTractors, each of them being dedicated to one step of the [translation workflow](https://po4a.org/man/man7/po4a.7.php#lbAJ) ([po4a-translate](https://po4a.org/man/man1/po4a-translate.1.php), [po4a-updatepo](https://po4a.org/man/man1/po4a-updatepo.1.php), and also [po4a-gettextize](https://po4a.org/man/man1/po4a-gettextize.1.php)).
+Several binaries are built around these TransTractors, each of them are dedicated to one step of the [translation workflow](https://po4a.org/man/man7/po4a.7.php#lbAJ) ([po4a-translate](https://po4a.org/man/man1/po4a-translate.1.php), [po4a-updatepo](https://po4a.org/man/man1/po4a-updatepo.1.php), and also [po4a-gettextize](https://po4a.org/man/man1/po4a-gettextize.1.php)).
-Some [other tools](https://po4a.org/man/) are built on top of the transtractors.
+Some [other tools](https://po4a.org/man/) and are built on top of the transtractors.

 Finally, the [po4a command](https://po4a.org/man/man1/po4a.1.php) tool
-takes automatically care of the translation workflow, updating the po files and translations on need.
+takes automatically care of the translation workflow, updating the po files and translations when needed.

 # Finding something to hack